 Lab Description: In the Structural Oppression as Feelings, Attitudes, and Behaviors Psychology Lab, or S.O.F.A.B.
 Psychology Lab, students will assist with research that investigates the connection between individual difference variables (e.g. identity, personality, and values), social psychological variables (i.e. feelings, attitudes, and behaviors), and socio-political variables that have the capacity to affect social structure, including voting, activism, and other types of engagement aimed at creating social change for members of marginalized groups.
 Upcoming studies will examine these particularly among LGBTQ, racial, and SES/class-related minorities.

 Terror Management Lab

 Dr. Jeff Andre anticipates needing research assistants for the upcoming semester.
 He is currently working on a variety of visual perception topics such as the visual guidance of locomotion, eye tracking, and wayfinding.
-He is also interested in possibly starting new research on how accurately people can interpret data in graphs.
 An interest in visual perception research and a prerequisite of PSYC 211 are required.
 Having completed PSYC 375 would be a plus.
 Research activities include developing/conducting experiments and lab meetings to discuss relevant theoretical topics.
 PSYC 403 credits are available.
 A two-semester commitment is preferred but not required.
-For more information, contact Dr. Jeff Andre (firstname.lastname@example.org, Miller 1163).
+For more information, contact Dr. Jeff Andre (email@example.com, Miller 1163).